 At a relaxed pace, the hike takes approximately 1.5 hours round-trip.

 Why not borrow some mountain bikes and cruise the trail in style?
-If you are staying with us on a package, your bikes are included.
-Otherwise, they are $25 for a half day, or $12 per hour.
+If you are staying with us your bikes are included.

 You can also go on an exciting boat tour of the Skookumchuck Rapids and some local Egmont sights.
 Your boat operator will explain the causes of the Skookumchuck, the history of the area and some local sights.